Codegass/repodigger/README.md

 -   `--download-folder <PATH_TO_DOWNLOAD_FOLDER>`: (Required) Base directory for downloads.
 -   `--min-stars <NUMBER>`: Minimum stars (>=).
 Default: `200`.
 -   `--language <LANGUAGE>`: Programming language.
 Default: `Java`.
+    > [!NOTE]
+    > While you can specify other languages (e.g., Python), the build system check and git log analysis for test commits are primarily tailored for Java projects and will be less effective or automatically disabled for other languages.
 -   `--disable-build-system-check`: Disable build system check (active by default for Java, always off for others).
+    > [!NOTE]
+    > This flag allows you to download Java projects without filtering them by Maven/Gradle vs. Ant/Bazel.
+For non-Java languages, the build system check is always disabled regardless of this flag.
 -   `--export-git-log`: Optional: Export git logs (most relevant for Java).

 ### Examples (using the global `rd` command):